 A business card template, website stickers, social icons for a WordPress theme, or desktop wallpapers of various sizes are all great options for your blog subscribers.
-You can use these to entice your audience to check out other bigger products you have for sale on your site, or to hire you for design services.
+You can use these to entice your audience to check out other bigger products or affiliate offers you promote on your site, or to hire you for design services.

 Minimum requirements: Your current design tools are all you need to create your blog bribe.
 The most important requirement is your skill and expertise to create a high-quality creative graphic that wows your readers and convinces them to subscribe to your blog.